Metric distortion Under Probabilistic Voting: Metric Distortion of Plurality Under Probabilistic Voting

 \begin{theorem}{ } \thmplulb \end{theorem}

-\begin{proof}[Proof Sketch] The proof is by an example in the 3-D Euclidean space.
-Candidate W is positioned at $(1,0,0).$ Let $\epsilon,\zeta>0$ be constants.
-The other $m-1$ candidates are ``good'' and are equidistantly placed on a circle of radius $\epsilon$ on the $y-z$ plane centered at $(0,0,0)$.
-Each one of the good candidates is socially optimal.
-We now present two cases of voter positions.
+\begin{proof}[Proof Sketch] The proof is by a single optimizer-based construction in a 3-D Euclidean space.
+Candidate \(W\) is positioned at \((1,0,0)\), while the other \(m-1\) candidates \(B_1,\ldots,B_{m-1}\) are placed on a circle of radius \(\epsilon\) around the origin in the \(y\)-\(z\) plane.